Procter & Gamble (NYSE:PG) Issues FY 2023 Earnings Guidance

-Procter & Gamble (NYSE:PG – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
+Procter & Gamble (NYSE:PG – Get Rating) updated its FY 2023 earnings guidance on Friday.
 The company provided EPS guidance of $5.81-$6.04 for the period, compared to the consensus EPS estimate of $6.12.
 The company issued revenue guidance of $80.19 billion-$81.79 billion, compared to the consensus revenue estimate of $81.81 billion.

-Procter & Gamble (NYSE:PG – Get Rating) last posted its earnings results on Friday, July 29th.
-The company reported $1.21 EPS for the quarter, missing analysts’ consensus estimates of $1.23 by ($0.02).
-The firm had revenue of $19.52 billion during the quarter, compared to analysts’ expectations of $19.41 billion.
-Procter & Gamble had a return on equity of 32.52% and a net margin of 18.39%.
-Procter & Gamble’s quarterly revenue was up 3.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $1.13 earnings per share.
-As a group, sell-side analysts anticipate that Procter & Gamble will post 5.94 EPS for the current fiscal year.
+Procter & Gamble (NYSE:PG – Get Rating) last released its earnings results on Friday, July 29th.
+The company reported $1.21 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.23 by ($0.02).
+The business had revenue of $19.52 billion during the quarter, compared to analysts’ expectations of $19.41 billion.
+Procter & Gamble had a net margin of 18.39% and a return on equity of 32.52%.
+Procter & Gamble’s revenue for the quarter was up 3.0% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $1.13 EPS.
+As a group, analysts forecast that Procter & Gamble will post 5.94 earnings per share for the current fiscal year.

 Procter & Gamble Cuts Dividend

-A number of research firms recently commented on PG.
-Barclays decreased their target price on Procter & Gamble from $157.00 to $154.00 and set an overweight rating on the stock in a research report on Tuesday, August 2nd.
-Raymond James upped their price objective on Procter & Gamble from $175.00 to $180.00 and gave the company an outperform rating in a research report on Thursday, April 21st.
-Evercore ISI set a $170.00 price objective on Procter & Gamble in a research report on Monday, June 20th.
-Truist Financial decreased their price objective on Procter & Gamble from $175.00 to $160.00 and set a buy rating on the stock in a research report on Monday, August 1st.
-Finally, Credit Suisse Group upped their price objective on Procter & Gamble from $140.00 to $150.00 and gave the company a neutral rating in a research report on Thursday, April 21st.
-Five analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus target price of $162.93.
+Several brokerages recently issued reports on PG.
+Evercore ISI set a $170.00 price objective on Procter & Gamble in a report on Monday, June 20th.
+UBS Group cut their price objective on Procter & Gamble to $153.00 in a report on Friday, July 22nd.
+Deutsche Bank Aktiengesellschaft cut their price objective on Procter & Gamble from $171.00 to $157.00 and set a buy rating for the company in a report on Tuesday, June 21st.
+Credit Suisse Group increased their price objective on Procter & Gamble from $140.00 to $150.00 and gave the stock a neutral rating in a report on Thursday, April 21st.
+Finally, Barclays cut their price objective on Procter & Gamble from $157.00 to $154.00 and set an overweight rating for the company in a report on Tuesday, August 2nd.
+Five research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $162.93.

 About Procter & Gamble